Research Areas

 Mobile Security

 Mobile devices are a primary computing platform for many users, if not their only platform.
 Our search has significantly enhanced the state of mobile platform and application security through the development of novel analysis tools and new architecture that provide enhanced protections.
-These efforts include both static and dynamic program analysis tools for Android applications to discover malware, privacy infrigements, and vulnerabilities.
+These efforts include both static and dynamic program analysis tools for Android applications to discover malware, privacy infringements, and vulnerabilities.
 We have also targeted the platforms themselves, using static program analysis of the Android platform to discover missing or incorrect access control checks, as well as using reverse engineering to extract and formally model access control in iOS.
 Finally, we have also proposed generalized security frameworks for adapting the Android platform, as well as methods to incorporate strong Information Flow Control (IFC) guarantees.

-Faculty Contacts: William Enck, Brad Reaves,
+Faculty Contacts:

 Network Security